 Be it indoors at a museum or outdoors at the beach, I'm happy as a clam as long as the company is good, the weather is agreeable, and we cap it all off by having a really flavorful and satisfying meal at some non-pretentious eatery.
-(My recommendations of the moment: Mama Lu's Dumpling House in Monterey Park, Viva Madrid in Claremont, The Shack in Rowland Heights, Ōomasa in Little Tokyo, and Urban Solace in San Diego.
+(My recommendations of the moment: Mama Lu's Dumpling House in Monterey Park, Viva Madrid in Claremont, Ōomasa in Little Tokyo, Turmeric Thai in La Jolla, and Urban Solace in San Diego.

 But this is not set in stone.
 I have no particular agenda, and I'm open to any and all possibilities and experiences.

 I'm not much a reader of fiction, but I have to say that I love Jules Verne.
 "20,000 Leagues Under the Sea" really captured my imagination as a child and I must have done at least two book reports on it growing up.
 I usually gravitate towards books about history, political science, liberalism and progressivism, and current events.
 I just finished reading Rachel Maddow's "Drift" (it was AMAZING) and I'm in the thick of Al Gore's "The Assault on Reason".
 My favorite books are Nakae Chomin's "A Discourse by Three Drunkards on Government", Hillary Rodham Clinton's "Living History", and Paul Krugman's "The Conscience of a Liberal".
 I also love reading poetry.
 TS Eliot is my favorite.
 Although I try to avoid getting caught up in the zeitgeist, I am considering plunging into "The Hunger Games" series.